© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Sites revealed by air photography is a scheduled monument protected by Historic England under reference 1006881.
 View the official record →

-Sites revealed by air photography is a collection of archaeological features in Cambridgeshire identified through aerial reconnaissance.
+Sites revealed by air photography is a designation encompassing multiple archaeological features in Cambridgeshire identified through aerial reconnaissance.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006881.

 Sites revealed by air photography is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006881.